opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 Make sure to configure these settings on all of your nodes.

 ## Step 4: Configure discovery hosts for a cluster

 Now that you've configured the network hosts, you need to configure the discovery hosts.

-Zen Discovery is the built-in, default mechanism that uses unicast to find other nodes in the cluster.
+Zen Discovery is the built-in, default mechanism that uses [unicast](https://en.wikipedia.org/wiki/Unicast) to find other nodes in the cluster.

-You can generally just add in all of your master-eligible nodes to the `discovery.seed_hosts` array.
-So when a node starts up, it finds the other master-eligible nodes, figures out which one's the master, and asks to join the cluster.
+You can generally just add all of your master-eligible nodes to the `discovery.seed_hosts` array.
+When a node starts up, it finds the other master-eligible nodes, determines which one is the master, and asks to join the cluster.

-For example, for `odfe-master` it looks something like this:
+For example, for `odfe-master` the line looks something like this:

 ```yml
 discovery.seed_hosts: ["<private IP of odfe-d1>", "<private IP of odfe-d2>", "<private IP of odfe-c1>"]
 ```

 ## Step 5: Start the cluster

-After you are done with setting the configurations, you can start Elasticsearch on all the nodes.
+After you set the configurations, start Elasticsearch on all nodes.

 ```yml
 sudo systemctl start elasticsearch.service
 ```

-You can go to the logs file to see the formation of the cluster:
+Then go to the logs file to see the formation of the cluster:

 ```yml
 less /var/log/elasticsearch/odfe-cluster.log